collinalexbell/HackMatrix/game-design.md

 - Immerse hackers in their projects

 ## Design Mindset
-### I am building a Jewell
+### I am building a Jewel
-- funadmentally this means that bugs and stability come before features
+- fundamentally this means that bugs and stability come before features

 ```
 $ implemented